kmgreen2/agglo/README.md

 stateless.
 In this way, we like to think of binge as nginx-for-stream-processing.

+## Rationale and Approach

+We already have plenty of stable, reliable stream processing frameworks, so why do we need this one?
+There are two big reasons:

+1. Most stream processing is done explicitly using a framework, such as Spark, Flink, Kafka Streams, etc. or via a custom microservice architecture that leverages a reliable queue or event bus.

+2. Many stream processing tasks are simple transformations, filters, aggregations, annotations, etc. that can be done at the point of ingestion.
+This becomes more and more important with IoT use cases, where ingestion points (the edge) is far away from your operations VPC(s).

+3. Building bespoke micropservices for integration-based event processing is overkill.

+Our approach is to provide a single multi-use binary that can handle most stream processing tasks, where any stateful interactions are handled by exrternal key-value stores, object stores or file systems, and more complex stream processing tasks can be forwarded to the appropriate stream processing system.
+For example, binge is a perfect fit for complimenting existing stream processing workloads, since it can preprocess and route events at the edge.

+Main insight: No need to do all stream processing in traditional SPE.
+Can tradeoff cost, latency, throughput, consistency by using binge with other systems.
+Hypothesis, can use binge as basis of any event-driven architecture, where the binge processes are distributed to different edges (IoT gateways, LB, Kubernetes, Lambda) and utilize managed systems for persistence and more involved processing.

+Draw a picture of this ^^^: Events coming into many binge instances, which are relying on managed systems.

 ## Getting Started

 To make life easier, it is best to make sure the tests pass before doing antyhing else.
 This requires that the